Everything you need to know about Nevada DMV license renewal

 How can I renew my NV license if it’s suspended?

-If your driver’s license was suspended or revoked for any reason, they must first be reinstated for you to be eligible for a renewal.
+If your driver’s license was suspended or revoked for any reason, it must first be reinstated for you to be eligible for renewal.
 Depending on the type of disciplinary action, you may be required to retake your driver’s test.
 Driving privileges will not be reinstated automatically after the suspension is lifted, you must apply for them with the DMV.
 You can contact them regarding your situation to receive further instructions.